page title icon Fidelcrest Review – Rules, Pros, Cons & Promos (2023)

 What is the Fidelcrest Trading Challenge?

-The Fidelcrest Trading Challenge is the first step in the two-part evaluation process that you must pass to become a funded trader.
+The Fidelcrest Trading Challenge was the first step in the two-part evaluation process that you must pass to become a funded trader.
 It is very similar to the challenges offered by other prop firms.

 To pass, you have to meet profit objectives while staying above both daily and overall max loss restrictions.
 If you violate your max loss, you’ve failed the challenge and have to try again, either with your second account, if you took advantage of the promotion, or by purchasing a new challenge account.